Now at 15 weeks, after several failed attempts, I could only have a late term medical abortion

 Phew!
 My scan reveals I was only 5 weeks.
-So we arranged to come back the same week to do the medical abortion [more stories about medical abortion], only for things when I get home to go (for lack of better wording) tits up!
+So we arranged to come back the same week to do the medical abortion, only for things when I get home to go (for lack of better wording) tits up!

-Attempt two at booking my planned abortion, so I had to go in for a re-scan, this time the sonographer relays to me that I am infact 10+4 [experiences of abortion at 10 weeks] and I’m now not eligible for a medical, I would have to be referred for a surgical termination [other accounts of surgical termination]...
+Attempt two at booking my planned abortion, so I had to go in for a re-scan, this time the sonographer relays to me that I am in fact 10+4 and I’m now not eligible for a medical, I would have to be referred for a surgical termination...